efabless/BusWrap/README.md

 A YAML file is used to capture the IP information for the sake of generating the RTL bus wrappers including I/O registers.
 This includes:

+Note: The key/property ``port`` always means a port in the IP to wrap.

 ### General Information

 Basic information about the IP like the author, the license, etc. For an example: